Rvbrothers11/LinkNPlay/README.md

 **Custom Music Player:** Listen to today's top hits!
 Upload your own .mp3 files and control the volume while you play.

 **Session Leaderboard:** Want to know who is actually winning the game?
 Open this slide-out drawer to see your overall Wins, Losses, and Ties across all 5 games.

+**How to use?**
+Open the site on your browser, and the same on your friend's browser.
+Click on generate code.
+Send it to your friend and tell them to paste it into the input code text part of the dashboard.
+Click connect from the friend's side and you guys are now in a room!
+Click on any game and start playing!

 **To use it locally:**
 Clone or download this repository to your computer.